Fund manager Milford cuts exposure to housing stocks as market darkens

 "It's important to remember that many of these places have seen gains of 120 or 130 per cent since 2009."

-The REINZ House Price Index is the market indicator preferred by economist - including the Reserve Bank - because it accounts for short term fluctuations which can distort median prices.
+The REINZ House Price Index is the market indicator preferred by economists - including the Reserve Bank - because it accounts for short term fluctuations which can distort median prices.